MohamedTaito/Linux-Server-Configuration/README.md

 # Linux-Server-Configuration

-This project is the last part of the `Fullstack Web Development Nanodegree`, it ensures that you have solid foundation in configuring and securing linux servers and have the experience to deploy applications using apache web server.
+This project is the last project of the `Fullstack Web Development Nanodegree`, it ensures that you have solid foundation in configuring and securing linux servers and have the experience to deploy applications using apache web server.

 ## About
 This project is a baseline installation of a Linux server and preparing it to host my web applications. securing my server from a number of attack vectors, installing and configuring a database server, and deploying one of my existing web applications onto it.

 # Server details
-IP address: `18.195.124.124`
+IP address: `18.197.43.32`

 SSH port: `2200`